robcarver17/pysystemtrade/docs/production.md

 You will see 'parent' and 'child' relationships discussed in the code: so the children of an instrument order are contract orders, and so on.

-Each level has it's own order 'stack' (not strictly a stack in computer science technology since there is no LIFO rule) on which active orders are held.
+Each level has its own order 'stack' (not strictly a stack in computer science technology since there is no LIFO rule) on which active orders are held.

 ## Instrument level